MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-identify-sap-data-sources.md

 - For data extraction from SAP BW on anyDB or SAP HANA, consider the SAP NetWeaver OpenHub and SAP OpenHub for S/4HANA licenses which are also included in SAP HANA, enterprise edition.
 Note also that SAP BW/4HANA doesn't require an OpenHub license.
 For additional details about terms and conditions, refer to [SAP Software Use Rights (SUR)](https://assets.cdn.sap.com/agreements/product-use-and-support-terms/sur/sap-software-use-rights-english-v1-2022.pdf) document in SAP Trust Center.

-- One of the possible ODP providers of SAP CDC connector is SAP Landscape Transformation Replication Server (SLT).
+- The ODP(Operational Data Provisioning) framework is part of many SAP systems, including SAP ECC and SAP S/4HANA.
+It is also contained in SAP BW and SAP BW/4HANA.
+One of the possible ODP providers of SAP CDC connector is SAP Landscape Transformation Replication Server (SLT).
 It is a trigger-based data replication technology that allows real-time replication from SAP and/or non-SAP sources to SAP and/or non-SAP targets.
-For SLT licensing, see the attachment in SAP Note 2707835.
+For SLT licensing, see the attachment in SAP Note [2707835 - SLT Licensing](https://launchpad.support.sap.com/#/notes/2707835).
 The license is determined by the target system of the replication.
 If the license of target system includes the use of SLT, no separate SLT license is needed.
 In any other SLT case, including the use of SAP CDC connector, an SLT Full License is required.

 - Within a customer organization, there are separate teams supporting data integration and SAP projects.
 Often the data team is unaware of existing OpenHub licenses which enables data extraction from SAP BW using the OpenHub interface.

 - Consider technical debt of existing SAP BW transformations and investments

+- Azure Data Factory and Azure Synapse Analytics pipelines provide multiple connectors for data extraction from SAP sources.
+  Consider the [Whitepaper](https:// github.com/Azure/Azure-DataFactory/blob/main/whitepaper/SAP%20Data%20Integration%20using%20Azure%20Data%20Factory.pdf).
+For SAP CDC connector specifically, please see [SAP CDC page](https://learn.microsoft.com/en-us/azure/data-factory/connector-sap-change-data-capture)

 - Data Analysis - Once the source system is identified, and its capabilities and limitations well known, consider the following items in data analysis:
   - Source business object,